 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-Question: You may know that Google in their wisdom have changed their Google mail to a new format.
+Question: You may know that Google in its wisdom has changed Gmail to a new format.
 To some, it may be great, but to us “old fogies,” we are pissed off BIG TIME!!
-Why must Google change something that is NOT broke?
+Why must Google change something that is NOT broken?
 Why also don’t they give those of us who want to remain on the old format the option to do just that?
 Do you know why they may have changed?
 Do you also possibly know if there is a way I can revert back to their “old” format??
 Your help would be GREATLY appreciated.

 I’m afraid you’re not going to like my answer.

-When this post originally appeared, Google had just changed the layout of the Gmail interface.
-As it turns out, I actually get this question periodically about almost every major online service.
-Google, Hotmail, Yahoo! and others all go through periodic major updates, and some set of existing users get quite upset.
-At the time I’m making this last update to the post, it’s MSN.com that’s going through a fairly major facelift.
+I get this question periodically about almost every major online service.
+Google, Hotmail/Outlook.com, Yahoo!, and others all go through periodic major updates, and some set of existing users get upset.
+When this post originally appeared some years ago, Google had just changed the layout of the Gmail interface.

-Just about any site online or even software that we use goes through periodic changes.
-When they take on a major update, it’s going to upset some of its user base.
+Almost every site online or software we use goes through periodic changes.
+When they make a major update, it’s going to upset some of its user base.
 It’s a cost of doing business.

-And that, really, is what it all comes down to: services and software you use are, first and foremost, businesses in a highly competitive environment.
+And that, really, is what it all comes down to: services and software you use are businesses in a highly competitive environment.

 Become a Patron of Ask Leo! and go ad-free!